agathoklisx/libved/README.md

     * stack.
     * But the main benefit, is that it brings clarity to the code and concentration
     * to the actual details.
 However that it could also be considered as a functional
-    * envrironment (with the no-side-effect meaning) or as an algorithm environment.
+    * environment (with the no-side-effect meaning) or as an algorithm environment.

-    * It could be a wise future path for C, if it will consentrate just to implement
+    * It could be a wise future path for C, if it will concentrate just to implement
     * algorithms or standard interfaces.

  * The main structure is the editor structure type, and contains other nested